holmescao/iGrow/README.md

 ## Environment dependencies for running

 The code is compatible with `Python 3.6`.
-Runing the follow command for install dependencies are needed to run the source code files:
+Running the follow command for install dependencies are needed to run the source code files:

 ```python
 pip install -r requirements.txt